Special privacy rules for specific areas and issues

 This code sets out specific rules regulating telecommunications agencies to provide better protection for individual privacy.
 It mainly covers the telecommunications industry in its dealings with the information of customers and users.

 This code sets out specific rules regulating credit reporters.
-Credit reporters are businesses that gather and sell information about individuals’ credit histories, including failing to pay bills and being going into bankruptcy.
+Credit reporting agencies are businesses that gather and sell information about individuals’ credit histories.
+Credit histories include individuals’ failures to pay bills and any historic bankruptcies.

 The Credit Reporting Privacy Code deals with:

-- your rights to have access to and correct information that credit reporters hold about you
+- your rights to access and correct information that credit reporters hold about you, and

 - how to complain about a breach of this code.